platformsh/legacy-cli/README.md

-  local:drush-aliases (drush-aliases)       Find the project's Drush aliases project project:delete                            Delete a project project:get (get)                         Clone and build a project locally project:info                              Read or set properties for a project project:list (projects)                   Get a list of all active projects self self:install                              Install or update CLI configuration files self:update                               Update the CLI to the latest version snapshot snapshot:create (backup)                  Make a snapshot of an environment snapshot:list (snapshots)                 List available snapshots of an environment
+  local:drush-aliases (drush-aliases)       Find the project's Drush aliases project project:delete                            Delete a project project:get (get)                         Clone a project locally project:info                              Read or set properties for a project project:list (projects)                   Get a list of all active projects self self:install                              Install or update CLI configuration files self:update (self-update)                 Update the CLI to the latest version snapshot snapshot:create (backup)                  Make a snapshot of an environment snapshot:list (snapshots)                 List available snapshots of an environment